caestradaa/covid_fatality_in_Col/README.md

 ## Data Collection
-Data was collected from.....
+All the data required for this project was searched from multiple sources on the web, from official government websites to the repositories of recognized organizations for data collection and analysis.
-Data sets description....
+1. Official data of positive cases of Covid-19 in Colombia (until July 14, 2021), extracted in a CSV file from the official repository of the National Institute of Health.
+This dataset contains all the information corresponding to cases with a positive diagnosis of Covid-19 and deaths with a total of 23 columns and more than 4.5M records.
+It is updated daily with the new registered cases. https://www.datos.gov.co/Salud-y-Protecci-n-Social/Casos-positivos-de-COVID-19-en-Colombia/gt2j-8ykr
-1.Data extracted from the oficial repository of positive cases of Covid-19 in Colombia (up to July 14, 2021) of the National Institute of Health.
-2. Vaccination data extracted from the official Our World in Data repository.
-Final datasets with 4.5M and _ respectively.
+2. Data corresponding to daily vaccination in Colombia (until July 15, 2021), extracted in a CSV file from the Our World On Data repository.
+This database corresponds to the daily compilation of vaccination data that OWOD does from official sources. https://github.com/owid/covid-19-data/tree/master/public/data/vaccinations.

 ![alt text]( "Raw data preview")